SMaltin93/DH2323-Project/README.md

 they collide with the home planet.

 ## Development Process and Reflections
-The development process was initiated with a brainstorming session for game ide- as.Once the concept of Planet Protector was decided upon, we embarked on creating the environment, game mechanics, and interactivity.
+The development process was initiated with a brainstorming session for game ideas.
+Once the concept of Planet Protector was decided upon, we embarked on creating the environment, game mechanics, and interactivity.
 Development was carried out using Unity, with scripting in C# to control game mechanics and interaction.
 We faced several challenges, including getting the spacecraft controls to feel intui-